 Often a neuromuscular assessment is not included at all.
 All of these points are required in order to truly identify the cause of the injury and to understand how the patient’s joints are positioned and functioning.

-In short, The Foot and Leg Clinic’s biomechanical assessments are THE BEST because:
+In short, we believe our biomechanical assessments are THE BEST because:

 Our equipment is super high tech!
 Only set up in Scotland

 Our biomechanical assessment is thorough and affordable.
 We provide an in-depth biomechanical assessment which is affordable and more cost effective.

 Our biomechanical assessment are ONLY performed by our specialist clinician

 Expert Clinician: An accurate biomechanical assessment requires an experienced and skilled clinician in order to ensure the ‘bigger picture’ is seen.
 Sometimes the injury is not as simple as the clinician may believe it to be.
 At The Foot and Leg Clinic only Mhairi Friel performs our assessments.
 Mhairi has 15 years clinical experience and continues to work with all sporting disciplines, including military personnel, Olympic athletes, several of Scotland’s top premier club footballers, professional dancers, boxers, and many more.
 In addition to gaining years of experience treating the country’s top athletes, she also has excellent knowledge of the biomechanics involved with arthritic joints and neuromuscular conditions.

 This knowledge, along with the use of high tech gait analysis equipment, means patients are safe in the knowledge that they are receiving an accurate and real biomechanical assessment at The Foot and Leg Clinic.